 Technology covered by this patent would remove that uncertainty by using accelerometers and gyroscopes to measure as many as 100 data points to record such measurements as the angle of the club face, Nike said.

 Last month Nike obtained a patent for a computerized radar system that places sensors on soccer balls and other equipment as a way to offer data analysis for team sports.
 Other products in Nike’s digital sport unit include a watch that can track location, distance and heartbeat and a video game workout for Microsoft Corp.
-(MSFT)’s Kinect for Xbox 360.
+(MSFT:US)’s Kinect for Xbox 360.

 For more patent news, click here.